Neural Estimation of the Rate-Distortion Function With Applications to Operational Source Coding

 The MNIST and FMNIST results are shown in Fig. \ref{fig:pfr_orc_mnist} and \ref{fig:pfr_orc_fmnist} respectively.
 For these datasets, we apply NERD-RCC by using the optimizers $Q_Y^*$ and $\beta^*$ from NERD since the rate-distortion optimizing channel and output marginal cannot be found in closed form.
 In both cases, NERD-RCC performs very similarly to the DNN one-shot code.
 As in the Gaussian case, both DNN compressors and NERD-RCC methods are within the rate guarantee of \eqref{eq:one_shot_RD}.
-An important point to note is that due to the factor of $\epsilon$ in \eqref{eq:epsilon_obj}, NERD can lose accuracy at higher rates, as pointed out in Sec.~\ref{sec:results}.
-Hence, the output marginal distribution $Q_Y^*$ and slope parameter $\beta^*$ returned by NERD at these higher rates may not be the true rate-distortion optimizing output marginal and slope, which might cause PFR and ORC to perform worse than if one did have the true rate-distortion optimizing parameters.
 In the Gaussian case in Fig.~\ref{fig:gaussian_RCC}, we have access to the true rate-distortion optimizing channel and output marginal, so there is no potential for reduced performance at higher rates due to these factors.
 Nevertheless, the benefit of NERD-RCC is that the rate achieved at distortion $D$ is always guaranteed to be within the upper bound $\widehat{R_{\Theta}(D)}_n + \log \paran*{\widehat{R_{\Theta}(D)}_n+1} + 5$, no matter what dataset or source samples that NERD uses.
 In contrast, DNN compressors provide no such performance guarantee.
 In Fig.~\ref{fig:PFR_decompressed}, we demonstrate several realizations of the source $P_X$ and the output of NERD-RCC.
 As can be seen, the reverse channel coding scheme outputs a noisy, but faithful reconstruction of the original source.